dhall-lang/dhall-lang/standard/types.md

     ∀(x : A₀) → B₀ ⇥ ∀(x : A₁) → B₁

-Normalizing an anonymous function normalizes the type of the bound variable and the body of the function:
+You can introduce an anonymous function using a λ:

     A₀ → A₁   b₀ → b₁